The following Employment practice note provides comprehensive and up to date legal information covering:

 notify the Department for Business, Energy and Industrial Strategy (BEIS) in advance (see Obligation to notify BEIS (Form HR1))

-For information on what ‘employer’ means in this context, when the statutory consultation obligations are triggered and, in particular on whether the relevant number of employees should be calculated by reference to one establishment or across all of the employer's establishments, see Practice Note: Collective redundancy—the triggers for the statutory consultation obligations.
+For information on what ‘employer’ means in this context, when the statutory consultation obligations are triggered and, in particular on whether the relevant number of employees should be calculated by reference to one establishment or across all of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.